 niclas.jonzen <at> biol.lu.se

 I am senior research fellow at the Department of Biology, Lund University.
 The interest of my research group covers a wide range of theoretical and applied problems in ecology and evolution and we integrate mathematical modelling, experimental approaches and statistical analysis of observational data.
 Current work includes the study of phenology as a general problem in life history evolution, and how the timing of recurrent seasonal events is shaped by the dynamics of the biotic and abiotic environment.
-We are also interested in stochastic population dynamics of exploited populations, including the role of fisheries in generating fluctuations in fish stocks.
+We are also interested in the role of climate in structuring bird communities and their spatial distribution.
+Finally, I have an old interest in stochastic population dynamics of exploited populations, including the role of fisheries in generating fluctuations in fish stocks.

 From Climate Change to Population Change – Linking individual behaviour, demography and population dynamics in a variable world

-Climate change and the timing of seasonal events - Phenology games, optimality, and experiments in a changing world
+Climate change and the timing of seasonal events: Phenology games in a variable and changing environment

 The effect of Climate and Fishing on Fish Population Dynamics (more)